No NFL all-time record is safe while Tom Brady is playing at a high level

 Brady set to break another record by Brees in 2 years

-But Brady is set to break another record by Brees in two years' time if he continues playing at a high level, per Mike Florio of Pro Football Talk.
+But Brady is set to break another record by Brees in two years' time if he continues playing at a high level.
 After throwing one touchdown pass against the Colts, Brady now has 30 touchdowns for the season, giving him nine years of 30 or more touchdown passes in his career.
 That's good for a tie for second place with Brett Favre and Peyton Manning for second on the all-time list behind Brees, who had 10.

 Brady made 30 or more touchdown passes in 2007, 2010 (36), 2011 (39), 2012 (34), 2014 (33), 2015 (36), 2017 (32), 2020 (4), and 2021 (30 and counting).
 Brady is under contract for next season, so he has a chance to tie Brees' record and set a new one if he decides to continue playing past next season.
 When Brees returned to New Orleans as part of the broadcasting team on Thanksgiving, NBC decided to give him a video tribute where Brady was part of.